 Examples of acceptable proposed projects include, but are not limited to:

 Grant Applicant Requirements

-- Must be a registered 501(c)(3) nonprofit.
+- Must be a registered 501(c)(3) nonprofit, municipality, or educational institution.
 Organizations and individual artists may collaborate with groups, however the applicant listed must have 501 (c)(3) status

-- Project must serve and/or take place in New Bedford or Fall River
+- Project must serve and take place in New Bedford or Fall River

-- Demonstrate history of serving or the capacity to serve culturally diverse and/or youth populations
+- Demonstrate history of serving or the capacity to serve culturally diverse populations

 - Align with our vision for the Creative Commonwealth

 - Friday, March 8th 2019- Letters of Interest open

 - Friday, April 5th 2019- Letters of Interest due by 11:59pm

 - Friday, April 26th 2019- Invitations to submit a Full Proposal sent